 Energy bills are an ongoing concern for many homeowners.
 Although modern home building techniques, appliances, and more are created to be energy efficient, there are still plenty of ways a home’s features, or lack thereof, can affect heating and cooling.
 Here are a few ways you might be losing money on your energy bills:

-For help with your next home improvement project, contact Zephyr Thomas.
+For help completing your home improvement resolutions and with your next home improvement project, contact Zephyr Thomas.
 We’ve been helping homeowners with their home improvement needs in Lancaster County for over 60 years.
-Call us at 717-399-4708 to get a free estimate for your next project or stop by our showroom to get inspired!
+Whatever type of home improvement you’re interested in, call us at 717-399-4708 to start a free estimate for your next project or stop by our showroom to get inspired!